nadduli/TaskHive/README.md

-# TaskHive
+# SkillBridge

-TaskHive is a modern task management system built with FastAPI, offering a robust and scalable solution for task organization and collaboration.
+SkillBridge is a dynamic platform that connects unemployed youth with micro-opportunities in their local communities while enabling small businesses to find affordable local talent.
+Built with FastAPI, it offers a scalable solution for bridging the employment gap and fostering community growth.

 ## Features

-- 🚀 **Fast and Modern**: Built with FastAPI and Python 3.8+
+- 🤝 **Community Connection**: Match local talent with nearby opportunities
+- 💼 **Micro-Opportunities**: Short-term, flexible work arrangements
+- 🎯 **Skill Matching**: Smart matching system based on skills and requirements
+- 📈 **Growth Tracking**: Monitor progress and skill development
+- ⭐ **Rating System**: Build reputation through completed work
+- 🔐 **Secure Platform**: Safe and verified user authentication
-- 🌐 **Internationalization**: Multi-language support (currently English and Spanish)
+- 🌐 **Internationalization**: Multi-language support for diverse communities
-- 🔐 **Authentication**: Secure user authentication system
-- 📝 **Task Management**: Create, update, and track tasks
-- 🎯 **Status Tracking**: Monitor task progress with different status levels
-- 🔄 **RESTful API**: Well-documented API endpoints
-- 🐳 **Docker Support**: Easy deployment with Docker and docker-compose
+- 📱 **Mobile Responsive**: Access opportunities on any device

 ## Getting Started